wp-plugins/ewww-image-optimizer-cloud/readme.txt

 * First release (forked from CW Image Optimizer)

 == Upgrade Notice ==

+= 1.8.2 =
+* All cloud users must apply this update to avoid service degradation

+= 1.8.0 =
+* Bulk Optimize page: Import to the custom ewwwio table is mandatory (one time) before running Bulk Optimize, and highly recommended for all users to prevent duplicate optimizations.
+Optimize More and Bulk Optimize are now on one page.

 = 1.7.6 =
 * metadata stripping now applies to PNG images, but only if using optipng 0.7.x, you may want to run a bulk optimize on all your PNG images to make sure you have the best possible optimization